Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

 ## Invite Users to your App

-Account administrators can add other enterprise users to the App account by inviting them from the Bots Admin portal.
+Account administrators can add other enterprise users to the App account by inviting them from the Apps Admin portal.

 To invite users to your Kore.ai XO Platform account, follow these steps: